Fundamentals of Trapped Ions and Quantum Simulation of Chemical Dynamics: Trapped-Ion Qubits: Encoding, Preparation, Manipulation, and Detection

 \section{Trapped-Ion Qubits: Encoding, Preparation, Manipulation, and Detection}

 We now turn to the considerations that guide the choice of ion species and qubit encodings for storing and processing quantum information.
-Alkali atoms, including rubidium, cesium, potassium, and sodium, have been widely studied in neutral-atom experiments \cite{Metcalf, Fallani} owing to their relatively simple, hydrogen-like electronic structure.
+Alkali atoms, including rubidium, cesium, potassium, and sodium, have been widely studied in neutral-atom experiments~\cite{Metcalf, Fallani} owing to their relatively simple, hydrogen-like electronic structure.
 In ion-trapping experiments, atoms can be ionized, leaving electronic configurations that closely resemble alkali atoms.
 However, as the ionization level increases, spectral transitions get shifted into the ultraviolet (UV) region, where laser sources are not easily accessible.
-As a result, most trapped-ion experiments use singly ionized species, although highly charged ions have recently attracted interest for metrology applications due to their high sensitivity to effects beyond standard model \cite{Kozlov2018Highly, King2022, Rehbehn2023}.
+As a result, most trapped-ion experiments use singly ionized species, although highly charged ions have recently attracted interest for metrology applications due to their high sensitivity to effects beyond the standard model~\cite{Kozlov2018Highly, King2022, Rehbehn2023}.

-The most commonly used ions are singly ionized Group~II and alkaline-earth elements.
-After losing one electron, these ions retain a single valence electron, resulting in a hydrogen-like atomic structure.
+The most commonly used ions are singly ionized Group~II and alkaline-earth-like elements.
+After losing one electron, these ions retain a single valence electron, resulting in an alkali-like atomic structure.
 These ions typically have $S_{1/2}$ ground state and $^2P_{1/2}$ and $^2P_{3/2}$ as the first dipole-allowed excited states.
-Except for \Be and \Mg due to their very light masses, there are also low-lying metastable states available in the visible and near UV range, such as $^2D_{3/2}$ and $^2D_{5/2}$, and, in the case of Yb$^+$ ions, also $^2F_{7/2}$ (see Fig. 5).
-Historically, lighter ions such as \Be and \Mg were initially preferred for achieving higher trapping frequencies, with the exception of group III ions such as Al$^+$ \cite{Brewer2019} and Hg$^+$ \cite{Diddams2001}, that have been used for their $^1S_0\rightarrow{^3P}_0$ clock transitions.
-Most experiments now employ Ca$^+$, Ba$^+$, Sr$^+$, and Yb$^+$ that have more favorable cooling and qubit transitions.
-To date, there are three possible ways to encode quantum information.
+Except for \Be and \Mg due to their very light masses, there are also low-lying metastable states available in the visible and near UV range, such as $^2D_{3/2}$ and $^2D_{5/2}$, and, in the case of Yb$^+$ ions, also $^2F_{7/2}$ (see Fig.~\ref{fig_ion_structure}).
+Historically, lighter ions such as \Be and \Mg were initially preferred for achieving higher trapping frequencies, with the exception of Al$^+$~\cite{Brewer2019} and In$^+$ \cite{Hausser2025}, that has been used for their $^1S_0\rightarrow{^3P}_0$ clock transitions because of their low sensitivity to quadrupole shifts \cite{Keller2019controlling}.
+In particular, Al$^+$ currently holds the record for the most accurate atomic clock with $5.5\cdot 10^{-19}$ systematic uncertainty \cite{Marshall2025}.
+Most experiments now employ Ca$^+$, Ba$^+$, Sr$^+$, and Yb$^+$ which have more favorable cooling and qubit transitions.
+There are three possible ways to encode quantum information in two internal states of an ion: